skwp/git-workflows-book/README.md

 Now use `git branch -rv` to see the remote branches.
 Remember, as with any git repo you never work with remote branches directly.
 So if you’re looking to work with a branch, make a local tracking branch for it.

-    git nb 1.1.2 branches/1.1.2
+    git branch 1.1.2 branches/1.1.2

       # hack
-      git ci -a -m "made changes on the branch" git svn dcommit # goes to branch 1.1.2
+      git commit -a -m "made changes on the branch" git svn dcommit # goes to branch 1.1.2